crescentflare/SmartMockServer/README.md

 All data can be changed realtime without restarting the server.
 The server will attempt to parse the JSON file before sending it through the response.
 If it fails, it returns with a parse error text and a 500 response code.

 It's recommended to place a properties file with the 'generates: indexPage' value in the root of the endpoint folder.

+When using a file server it's possible to use long polling on a single file, the server will wait responding until the file is changed or when the poll expires.
+Supply the X-Mock-Wait-Change-Hash header to enable this.
+This header should contain the last known MD5 hash of the file (which may have been returned by an earlier call in the X-Mock-File-Hash header).
+The timeout is 10 seconds by default, to customize this use the X-Mock-Wait-Change-Timeout header.

 ### Alternative responses for the same request